Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-wptt/unit-description.md

 - A wptt with an essential vertex.
 - A wptt with a vertex that has ring number.
 - A wptt with a vertex with more than one weight.
+- A wptt with a vertex that has reverse order.

 **Expected Output:**